What is Cancer?

 At Bambu Clinic in Portland, we care for you as a whole person.
 Cancer is one part of your health, but it is not the only issue that needs to be addressed.
 For cancer to develop, three things must happen:

 1) An interruption of normal immune system surveillance

 2) A compromise of the liver’s capacity to detoxify

 3) An emotional trigger of some sort, either a single event or a longer standing pattern of emotional imbalance

 We work on each of these issues, as well as all other areas of physiological imbalance.
 Most importantly, we understand cancer as a process and the tumor as a symptom of that process.
 In other words, the tumor develops as a result of an underlying cancer forming physiology.
-We encourage all of our patients to evaluate each and every treatment option that is offered to them-is it to destroy the tumor or is it intended to unravel this deeper process?
-Most often, in our opinion, successful cancer treatment requires simultaneous employment of both of these approaches.
+We encourage all of our patients to evaluate each and every support option that is offered to them–is it to destroy the tumor or is it intended to unravel this deeper process?
+Most often, in our opinion, successful cancer care requires simultaneous employment of both of these approaches.